richardanaya/voir/README.md

 Notice how comments can be added to an action on dispatch, allowing better logging in Redux DevTools.

-#Redux DevTools

-Voir currently has support for logging through Redux DevTools.
-For more instructions on installing your dev tools, checkout https://github.com/gaearon/redux-devtools

 ### Dispatching actions directly on the store

 You may have scenerios that you desire to modify the store directly